Save Your Back by Fixing Your Tight Hip flexors and hamstrings?

 The Hamstring Group

-The three major hamstrings as seen in figure 6.2 are the biceps femoris, semitendinosus, and the semimembranosus muscles.
+The three major muscles of this group as seen in figure 6.2 are the biceps femoris, semitendinosus, and the semimembranosus muscles.
 These muscles are very challenging to stretch and require sincere effort, time and patience to achieve long-term results.

 The tightness of a muscle is usually the result of lifestyle but can sometimes be a natural condition in an individual.
 The better solution, however, is always to lengthen the muscle with stretching.

 How Lifestyle Worsens the Hamstring Group